-The objective of our research is to understand the molecular and cellular mechanisms that control beta cell maturation and function in the embryonic and adult pancreas.
-Our research employs genetic engineering in mice as well as biochemical methods.
+- To understand the molecular and cellular mechanisms that control beta cell maturation and function in the embryonic and adult pancreas.